 Asking these questions up-front will focus your keyword research.

-What words do people use to find your products?
+What words do people search for to find your products?

 Did you know that Chanel gets 3.4 million monthly searches on Google?
 The next closest related keyword is Coco Chanel with 823k.
 And with the same exact search volume is Marion Cotillard.
 The connection?
 The French actress was the face of Chanel in 2020.